-Job shadowing implies a student keenly observing and modeling one employee or worker as a workplace for one or more days to learn a particular occupation.
-This enables learners to refine their career objectives, select a career focus area for the latter part of high school and participate in a more advanced level of WBL (Johnson et al, 2008).
-Work-Based Learning programmes strive to equip individuals and communities with skills in various vocational areas of interest such as auto mechanics, vulcanizing, electrical installation, block and brick making, wielding and fabrication, carpentry, soap and pomade making, baking and confectionary skills, barbing and hair dressing, computer literacy skills, among others.
+Job shadowing implies a student keenly observing and modeling one employee or worker at a workplace for one or more days to learn a particular occupation.
+This enables learners to refine their career objectives, select a career focus area for the latter part of high school and participate in a more advanced level of WBL (Johnson, et. al., 2008).
+Work-Based Learning programmes strive to equip individuals and communities with skills in various vocational areas of interest such as auto mechanics, vulcanizing, electrical installation, block and brick making, welding and fabrication, carpentry, soap and pomade making, baking and confectionary skills, barbing and hair dressing, computer literacy skills, among others.
 Work-based learning gives individuals the chance to discover things you can't learn in a classroom.
 Work-based learning is beneficial to both students and employers, since it can help students improve academically.
 It helps them learn how the things they learn in the classroom are connected to the real world.
 It's also a great way to explore career options.
-Work-based learning can improve student motivation, attendance, and graduation rates.
+Workbased learning can improve student motivation, attendance, and graduation rates.
 It can also improve the school's relationship with the community.

-Work-based learning helps employers reduce their recruitment and training costs.
-It also helps them hire better-prepared employees who understand workplace expectations.
-WBL offers students the critical opportunity to experience how a classroom instruction connects to the work-world and future career prospects as well as job opportunities.
-In specific terms WBL makes it possible for active collaborative participation of students, educators, employers, parents and appropriate agencies and community representations; development of learning and work-place competencies, motivation of students to stay in school, improvement of students' performance, improvement of graduate employability, increased awareness of non-traditional career opportunities as well as students ability to identify career pathways.
+Work-based learning helps employers reduce their recruitment and training expectations.
+WBL offers students the critical opportunity to experience how a as job opportunities.
+In specific terms WBL makes it possible for active collaborative community representations; development of learning and work-place competencies, improvement of students to stay in school, improvement of students' performance, opportunities as well as student's ability to identify career pathways.

-Despite the numerous beneficial potentials of work-based learning, it has been faced with a lot of challenges which hinders its effectiveness in Nigerian technical institutions and training centers.
+Despite the numerous beneficial potentials of work-based learning, it is facing a lot of challenges which hinders its effectiveness in Nigerian technical institutions and training centers.
 The quality of skill acquisition and occupational training provided by work-based learning programmes appears to be poor and inefficient.
-Since it has failed to equip the work-based learners with the necessary vocational skills, technical knowledge and work habits needed to secure employment and job creation.
+Since it has failed to equip the work-based learners with the necessary vocational skills, technical knowledge and work habits are needed to secure employment and job creation.
 The unabated increase in youth unemployment rate in Nigeria poses a huge burden of conscience on the quality of work-based learning programme being delivered at the moment.
-This state of affairs demands that extra efforts be made in the non-traditional dimensions (i.e. schooling) to ensure that graduates of work-based learning programmes and TVET programmes become job creators and employers of labour, rather than job seekers.
+This state of affairs demands that extra efforts bemade in the non-traditional dimensions (i.e. schooling) to ensure that graduates of work-based learning programmes and TVET programmes become job creators and employers of labour, rather than job seekers.
 It is obvious that there is an improvement gap to be filled to enhance effectiveness of work-based learning programmes in North central Nigeria.
 It is therefore imperative to investigate the needed improvement in work-based learning for quality occupational training in Minna metropolis.